-Prognosis varies by acuity and cause of MR. Once MR becomes severe, about 10% of asymptomatic patients become symptomatic per year thereafter.
+Prognosis varies by duration, severity, and cause of MR. Some MR worsens and eventually becomes severe.
+Once MR becomes severe, about 10% of asymptomatic patients become symptomatic each year thereafter.
 About 10% of patients with chronic MR caused by MVP require surgical intervention.

-Definitive treatment of chronic MR is mitral valve repair or replacement, but patients with asymptomatic or mild chronic MR and no pulmonary hypertension or AF do well with periodic monitoring.
 ACE inhibitors and other vasodilators do not delay LV dilation or MR progression and so have no role in asymptomatic MR with preserved LV function.
 However, if LV dilation or dysfunction is present, vasodilators, spironolactone, and vasodilating β-blockers (eg, carvedilol) are indicated.
-If the ECG shows left bundle branch block, then biventricular pacing may be beneficial for functional MR. Loop diuretics such as furosemide are helpful in patients with exertional or nocturnal dyspnea.
+If the ECG shows left bundle branch block, then biventricular pacing may be beneficial for secondary MR. Loop diuretics such as furosemide are helpful in patients with exertional or nocturnal dyspnea.
 Digoxin may reduce symptoms in patients with AF or those in whom valve surgery is not appropriate.